Become Indistractable With Nir Eyal

 Studies find that only 10% of the time that you get distracted is due to external triggers.
 An external trigger is something in our outside environment that prompts us to either traction or distraction (e.g. ping, ring, ding),

 The other 90% of the time, you get distracted by your internal triggers.
-An internal trigger is an uncomfortable emotional state - like boredom, loneliness, fatigue, anxiety, stress - that we seek to escape from.
+An internal trigger is an uncomfortable emotional state - like boredom, loneliness, fatigue, life pressures that we seek to escape from.

 All human behaviour is not about pain and pleasure.
 Neurologically speaking, the reason you do anything is not for the pursuit of pleasure and the avoidance of pain, it is because of the desire to escape discomfort.